pingcap/docs/op-guide/migration.md

 ---
-title: Migrating data from MySQL to TiDB
+title: Migrating Data from MySQL to TiDB
 category: Advanced Usage
 ---

-# Migrating data from MySQL to TiDB
+# Migrating Data from MySQL to TiDB

 ## Overview